2025 race

 2.)
 Event organizers shall not be responsible for incomplete entries or declined credit cards.

 3.)
-Your age on December 31, 2024 determines your racing group for time and awards.
+Your age on December 31, 2025 determines your racing group for time and awards.

 4.)
-Funds raised through Pledgit and/or PledgeReg are non-refundable.
+Funds raised through PledgeReg are non-refundable.

 6.)
 The race will be stopped if conditions are deemed unsafe for the riders in the race or cars heading down.
 We will not cancel the race for “uncomfortable” conditions.
 Every effort will be made to hold the race, and a decision on cancelling may not be made until the morning of the race.
 Deciding whether or not to travel (get on a plane, or drive to New Hampshire) is at the sole discretion of the participant.
 No refunds will be made if the race is cancelled due to weather.

 7.)
 If the race is cancelled on both days due to weather, your entry fee will be graciously accepted as a tax-deductible donation to Tin Mountain.
 Sorry, NO REFUNDS.
 Your donation helps support environmental education, outdoor recreation, conservation research and sustainability efforts in the Mt.
 Washington Valley.
-Thank you!

 13.)
 IMPORTANT: Registration and Cut Off Dates: